mmoreno-cart/arcgis-datamodel-update/README.md

 ### 5. Apply the changes on the server

+Run the output.py file in the ArcGIS environment including an ArcGIS notebook as follows.

-1. Open ArcGIS Pro on the server.
-It can be the country aprx
+1. Open ArcGIS Pro on the target environment.
 2. Open a new notebook
 3. Paste the output.py content and run the notebook
 4. Check that the domains are properly updated